frankhli843/algorithms/Graph/Word Ladder.md

 class Node {
   value;
   matches; // array of matches
-  /**
+  distance; // number used to measure distances for graph traversals
+  visited; // bool used in graph tranversals whether something is visited /**
    * Let n be the number of characters in the word then this would run in O(n) */ constructor(value){
     this.value = value;
     this.matches = [];
+    this.distance = Infinity;
+    this.visited = false;
     // we want a list of possible matches here so that we can compare later on.
     // "dog" and "cog" are matches and they will both have *cog in their matches map
     // for example "dog" has matches "*og", "d*g", and "do*"